| Server Access Programmer's Guide:Overview

 automation-compatible language, such as Visual Basic, VBScript, C++, Java,

+or JavaScript.
 What kinds of things can you do with SAAPI?

 With few exceptions, you can use SAAPI to write programs that do anything